jamesdidit72/Cloud_Computing/GDPR.md

   - Individual whom particular personal data is about
   - Combining the data and the individual
 - **Controller**
-  - A controller is the person that decides how and why to cvollect and use the data
+  - A controller is the person that decides how and why to collect and use the data
   - A controller will usually be an org but can be an individual (sole trader)
   - If you are an employee acting on behalf of your employer, they are the controller
   - Must make sure that the processing of the data complies with the protection law